aliatakan/service-card/README.md

 2. There are controller, entity, mapper, repository and service folders

 3. It uses postgresql to hold the product information and redis to hold shopping card.
 Service must access the shopping card as soon as possible.
 If you use RDBMS instead of redis (or maybe cassandra), you will be slow in the market.
+All connection settings are in the resources/application.properties

 4. CardController is a rest controller and it has addToCard and getCard methods
 - getCard : it serves the shopping card by requesting /sepet/{id}.
 GET